-Your mood matters – in your personal and professional life.
-Your thinking determines your mood, it creates your own reality, and it is a primary driver of your behaviors.
-As such, the results you achieve are the outcome of your behaviors.
-That’s why an understanding of how to shift yourself from limiting moods to more enabling ones is essential.
+Our moods matter – in both our personal and professional lives.
+Our thinking determines our moods, it creates our own reality, and it is a primary driver of our behaviors.
+As such, the results we achieve are the outcome of our behaviors.
+That’s why an understanding of how to shift ourselves from limiting moods to more enabling ones is essential.

-The leadership coaches at ALI can show you how to use moods and emotions to develop more effective, influential communication and to encourage this in those you lead.
+The leadership coaches at ALI guide clients to use moods and emotions to develop more effective, influential communication – and to encourage this in others.

-All this talk of emotions making you nervous?
-Sign up for the Bold Move of the Week to build your muscles in areas that usually make you uncomfortable.
-Best of all, you’ll be able to step into that greater version of yourself a little bit at a time.
+Want actionable tips to deepen your leadership capabilities?
+Sign up for the Bold Move of the Week to build your muscles in areas that might otherwise make you uncomfortable.
+Best of all, you’ll be able to step into that greater version of yourself…a little bit at a time.

 Physiology & Body Posture:

 We carry our biographies in our biologies.

 93% of our language is non-verbal.
 Not surprisingly, in addition to revealing to others how we feel about ourselves – like if we’re afraid to have that courageous conversation – our tone and pitch of voice, eye level and roundness of shoulders can have a lot to do with our success.

 Posture can also keep people trapped in negative moods, thereby having a substantial impact on listening and speaking.
 Our executive coaches help you understand how to use your body to enter into more constructive, productive moods.
 Even small shifts in body posture can generate a more positive outlook, thus producing more effective communication.